evenicoulddoit/django-rest-framework-serializer-extensions/docs/usage-serializers.md

 # Creating expandable fields
-One of the core aims of this project is to reduce the need to create multiple serializers which are only very slightly different.
+One of the core aims of this project is to reduce the need to create multiple serializers to represent a single model.
 The expandable fields feature is probably the most significant way in which this aim can be achieved.
 Imagine you've defined the following serializers:

 ```py